 The conversational approach comes with several benefits unlikely to achieve with any other marketing strategies, including:

 - Real-time responsiveness and reactions

 - Instant Data Collection and Processing

 Just to give you an example of some of the chatbot marketing benefits in action, image a conversational landing page campaign that captures your potential customers in an interactive conversation from the very first touch-point.
 In this scenario, the bot can ask questions to instantly determine customer profile, interest, or level of qualification.
-Unqualified leads can be sent on a nurture path that reflects the preferences gathered during the conversation.
+Unqualified leads can be sent on a nurture path that reflects the preferences gathered during the chatbot conversations.
 Qualified leads can proceed to book a demo.
-The hottest one can jump straight from the bot to talk to your human agents.
+The hottest ones can jump straight from the bot to talk to your human agents.